merenlab/anvio.org/tutorials/binning-popgen-oral-microbiome/index.md

 </details>

-So, how did we run the mapping workflow?
+So, how did we run the {% include WORKFLOW name="metagenomics" text="mapping workflow" %}?

-First, we got our reference metagenome co-assembly for individual T-B-M by downloading the corresponding contigs and profile database from [this Figshare link](https://figshare.com/articles/dataset/Anvi_o_profiles_per_individual/12217802).
-Then, we extracted the FASTA file of the contigs, as well as both existing CONCOCT collections that were already stored in the profile database:
+First, we got our reference metagenome co-assembly for individual T-B-M by downloading the corresponding {% include ARTIFACT name="contigs-db" text="contigs" %} and {% include ARTIFACT name="profile-db" text="profile" %} database from [this Figshare link](https://figshare.com/articles/dataset/Anvi_o_profiles_per_individual/12217802).
+Then, we extracted the FASTA file of the contigs, as well as both existing CONCOCT {% include ARTIFACT name="collection" text="collections" %} that were already stored in the profile database:

 ```
 # extract le data